cbosoft/blog/_drafts/2021-03-04-ml-workflow.md

 {% endhighlight %}

 That wee program will segment images into two categories.
-Category 0 (or 'naw') for no ('naw') object, and cat 1 ('aye') for object present.
-Is that all you want to do?
-No!
-This is a very basic approach.
+Category 0 (or 'naw') for no ('naw') object, and category 1 ('aye') for object present.
+There are a

-# Let's add some complexity
+# Let's go deeper

 Using standard datasets (MNist, iris dataset) is unrealistic.
 These datasets are as clean as can be, they are perfectly classified with no false